Plugin and Service

 Update Feature Toggle

-Update the toggle state on Redis, which in turn is published to all server instances.
+Maintain a particular toggle value on Redis, which is automatically propagated to all server instances.

 Example Request/Responses